Plumsail/forms-docs/source/javascript/general.rst

 Bootstrap and custom styles can make your form look great on any screen and device, but JavaScript can add often much needed interactivity to the form.

-Modern Forms are built with Vue.js and comes with JQuery and pnp-js Library.
+Modern Forms are built with Vue.js and comes with JQuery.
+On SharePoint forms, pnp-js library can be used to additional data from SharePoint.

     - You can find general information about JavaScripts used on the form in the :doc:`Manager section </javascript/manager>`.